llzhaoshuo/llzhaoshuo.github.io/_pages/about.md

 # What's new
-- *2024.07*: &nbsp;🔥New Joural Paper on Generalized Continual Person Re-identification via Meta learning and Knowledge Accumulation Accepted by Neural Networks 2024.
+- *2024.07*: &nbsp;🔥New Journal Paper on Generalized Continual Person Re-identification via Meta learning and Knowledge Accumulation Accepted by Neural Networks 2024.
-- *2024.05*: &nbsp;🎉New Joural Paper on Learning Discriminative Foreground-and-background Features for Few-shot Segmentation by Multimedia Tools and Applications 2024.
+- *2024.05*: &nbsp;🎉New Journal Paper on Learning Discriminative Foreground-and-background Features for Few-shot Segmentation by Multimedia Tools and Applications 2024.
 - *2023.04*: &nbsp;🎉New Journal Paper on Knowledge-Preserving Continual Person Re-identification using Graph Attention Network Accepted by Neural Networks 2023.